South Sudan attack leaves more than 100 dead

 The International Committee of the Red Cross said it had sent a medical team to treat the wounded.

 Yau Yau rebelled in July last year.
-He recruited armed youths antagonized by a government campaign to end tribal violence in Jonglei, which human rights groups say was marked by abuses by soldiers.
+He recruited armed youths antagonised by a government campaign to end tribal violence in Jonglei, which human rights groups say was marked by abuses by soldiers.

 More than 1,500 people have been killed in Jonglei since independence, according to the United Nations.